Azeko2xo/woodem/doc/sphinx2/source/theory/membrane-element.rst

 Element coordinate system
 -------------------------

-When the element is first used, its configuration defines the reference configuration which is stored in :obj:`woo.dem.FlexFacet.refPos` and :obj:`woo.dem.FlexFacet.refOri`.
+When the element is first used, its configuration defines the reference configuration which is stored in :obj:`woo.fem.Membrane.refPos` and :obj:`woo.fem.Membrane.refRot`.

-The element coordinate system (held in :obj:`woo.dem.FlexFacet.node`) is always such that
+The element coordinate system (held in :obj:`woo.fem.Membrane.node`) is always such that

 #. local origin coindices with centroid of the (deformed) triangle;
 #. the local :math:`z`-axis is normal to the plane defined by element nodes in their current positions;
-#. local :math:`x` and :math:`y` axes are oriented in a way which minimizes displacements of nodes in the local plane relative to the :obj:`reference positions <woo.dem.FlexFacet.refPos>`, and tries to represent their mutual displacements as rigid body motion as much as possible.
+#. local :math:`x` and :math:`y` axes are oriented in a way which minimizes displacements of nodes in the local plane relative to the :obj:`reference positions <woo.fem.Membrane.refPos>`, and tries to represent their mutual displacements as rigid body motion as much as possible.

    This point is trivially satisfied in the reference configuration (first time the element is used) when displacements are zero with arbitrary orientation of the local :math:`x` and :math:`y` axes.
 (The implementation currently chooses to rotate the :math:`x`-axis so that it passes through the first node.)